 Auke (Ách, from Áth, a ford).
 Another example reveals the common instance in Kilkenny Irish where the letter r is replaced by the letter s in pronunciation so that the field name recorded as Bally Gá Vouse in Ballinlammy townland can be correctly presented as Baile Dhá Mhóir.
-Other examples of field names showing this interchange are Slugisha (Slogaire, a Swallow Hole), Clais an Eyeshin (Clais an Aifrinn) and Garryhoister (Garraí Oirthir, Front Field).
+Other examples of field names showing this interchange are Slugisha (Slogaire, a Swallow Hole), Clais an Eyeshin (Clais an Aifrinn, Vale or Hollow of the Mass) and Garryhoister (Garraí Oirthir, Front Field).